francisuloko/international-hotels/README.md

 # Microverse HTML & CSS Captstone Project
+## Directry of local businesses
+### [Solo Project]

 > Responsive Web Design Project built with HTML & CSS, Bootstrap, Git and Github

 [![screenshot](./app_screenshot.png)]()

-This project involves building a responsive, mobile first, abc website for Y client.
+This project involves building a responsive, mobile first, local directory called TwoSteps.
+A local directory enables a user to find local business in their area.
+The web app displays the details of a registered business in two simple steps by 1.) entering a search criteria and 2.) selecting a business from the list of search results.
+The name of the app is derived from the number of actions (two steps) required to land on a business page.

+TwoSteps is a project based on [PatashuleKE](https://www.behance.net/gallery/25563385/PatashuleKE) designed by Matthew Njuguna and Sam Achola.
+"Patashule is a web app that bridges the gap between schools and parents" (Behance).
+In a similar way, twosteps bridges the gap between locals and local businesses.

-The project seeks to demonstrates all the technical skills learnt in the Microverse HTML 2.0 curriculum:
+The project demonstrates all the technical skills learnt in the Microverse HTML 2.0 curriculum:

 - Setting up a new project and professional README file
 - Positioning and Floating Elements